31 Fishing Charters

 Traverse City fishing charters need no introduction.
 This paradise in Michigan's Northern Lower Peninsula is one of the best destinations in the world for those who want to wet a line.
 The cool, crisp water teams up with beautiful colors of Lake Michigan and the bays.

-Where & When to fish Traverse City
+Where and When to Fish Traverse City

 Spring and fall are prime fishing seasons in Traverse City.
 The reason for that is the Chinook and Coho Salmon run upriver.
 And since they are also followed by Walleye and Steelhead, fishing gets even better.
 The lovely Steelhead usually open the season early in March.
 Bass, Walleye, and Pike follow in April, and the long-awaited Trout begins in May.